nobuyuki83/Physics-based_Animation_2023S/task03/README.md

 ## Problem 1

-This task is computationally expensive.
+This program is computationally expensive.
 Build the program with ***Release*** mode to make the program run faster.
 Configure the project with
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release ..